abdksyed/EPAi/Session02/README.md

 		def  __repr__(self):
 			return  f'Hey You Again Found Something New'
-The class have two inputs, *i* which is an integer and another something*, which is use to assign another class object to this variable.
+The class have two inputs, *i* which is an integer and another variable *something*, which is use to assign another class object to this variable.

 ### add_something -> Function